Konica Minolta Maxxum 7D

 with full details released just before the 2004 photokina show on 2004-09-15.

 The production camera was released in late 2004.
 Production ceased when Konica Minolta announced their exit from the camera business in January 2006.
 Regardless of its high specification (for the time) and innovative feature set, it came with a very high price tag.
-The 7D was available as body only, but also with a kit lens; a 17-35mm f/2.8.
+The 7D was available as body only, but also with a 17-35mm f/2.8-4 kit lens.
 Like the Nikon 18-70 kit lens found with many Nikon DSLRs, this lens was regarded as of high enough quality to do justice to the sensor within the body, unlike the cheap zoom kit lenses found with many DSLRs.
 In 2006 Sony acquired the Konica-Minolta camera business although remaining inventory continued to be sold, alongside the K-M based Sony α100.
 On release, the camera retailed for around £1000 GBP; somewhere between the Nikon D300 and Canon 40D.

 Physical features

-The 7D features a Magnesium alloy body, plastic in the rear, and primarily external controls.
+The 7D features a magnesium alloy body, plastic backside, and primarily external controls.
 The body includes external controls for exposure compensation, flash compensation, focus mode, shooting mode, exposure mode, drive mode, metering mode, white balance, focal area, ISO, and two dials that are used to control shutter speed and F-stop.
 Presence of the external controls for most functions encourage experimentation without having to traverse through menus.

 The 7D's 2.5 in LCD also doubles as the control LCD.
 Rather than having a second, status LCD located elsewhere like some Canon and Nikon DSLRs, it displays information such as exposure settings, aperture, shutter speed, battery life, and other miscellaneous recording information.
-The LCD, when acting as the control LCD, also rotates 90° based on the rotation of the camera to keep all of the information shown upright.
+The LCD, when acting as the control LCD, also rotates 90° based on the orientation of the camera.

 Anti-shake technology

-The Konica Minolta Maxxum/Dynax 5D and 7D both come with Konica Minolta's Anti-Shake Technology.
-A major difference between Konica Minolta's Anti-Shake and Canon's image stabilization is that the operation is done in the camera itself rather than inside the lens, thus making the effects usable regardless of the lens attached.
-In Canon's IS the lens has a floating element that is used to redirect the frame based on outside movement.
-In Konica Minolta's AS, however, the CCD is on a floating plane controlled by two actuators that work based on detected outside movement and create an inverse movement, thereby keeping the CCD in line with the image.
+The Konica Minolta Maxxum/Dynax 5D and 7D both come with in-body image stabilization (IBIS): Konica Minolta's Anti-Shake Technology, in which the CCD is on a floating plane controlled by two actuators that work based on detected outside movement and create an inverse movement, thereby keeping the CCD in line with the image.